Oussama1209/Oussama1209.github.io/README.md

 # Oussama1209.github.io
-This is a list of the most relevant projects I did so far:
+This is a list of the most relevant projects I did so far at EPFL:
 - [COVID-Behavioral-Data-Analysis](./docs/covid.md)
 - [Mobile-Robot-Navigation](./docs/mobrob.md)
 - [Rocket-Path-Simulation-MPC](./docs/mpc_rocket.md)